kubernetes/community/contributors/design-proposals/federation-phase-1.md

 the cluster is working independently it still accepts workload requests from other K8S clients or even another Cluster Federation control plane.
 The Cluster Federation scheduling decision is based on this data of available resources.
-However when the actual RC creation happens to the cluster at time _T2_, the cluster may don’t have enough resources at that time.
+However, when the actual RC creation happens to the cluster at time _T2_, the cluster may don’t have enough resources at that time.
 We will address this problem in later phases with some proposed solutions like resource reservation mechanisms.